mamedev/docs/source/advanced/hlsl.rst

 |
 | **reflection**
 |
 | 	If set above 0, this creates a white reflective blotch on the display.
 By default, this is put in the upper right corner of the display.
-By editing the POST.FX file's GetSpotAddend section, you can change the location. [todo: What's the max?]
+By editing the POST.FX file's GetSpotAddend section, you can change the location.
+Range is from 0.00 to 1.00.
 |
 | **vignetting**
 |
-| 	When set above 0, will increasingly darken the outer edges of the display in a pseudo-3D effect. [todo: What's the max?]
+| 	When set above 0, will increasingly darken the outer edges of the display in a pseudo-3D effect.
+Range is from 0.00 to 1.00.
 |
 | **scanline_alpha**
 |